-The example report in Figure 5-21 displays the values for Customer Number, Credit Limit, and Product Line columns multiple times for the same customer.
+The example report in Figure 5-21 displays the values for Customer Number, E-mail, and Credit Limit multiple times for the same customer.
 By moving the data row values to the group header, you limit the appearance of these fields of data so that they only appear once.